zimzat/db-changeset-manager/README.md

 Directories must be prefixed with 'v' but otherwise follows the standard set out by [version_compare()](http://php.net/version_compare).

-Files must be suffixed with `.sql` but otherwise can be named anything.
-A natural sort (1 before 10) is done to the list of files before being applied to the database.
+Files must be suffixed with `.sql` and must be uniquely named between all versions but otherwise can be named anything.
+A natural sort (2 before 10) is done to the list of files before being applied to the database.

 Requirements
 ====